simon-dedeo/tacit-teaching/README.txt

 RUBY_TACIT

-Packages required (use gem install): parallel (so you can run quickly on multiple cores), levenshtein (to compute the Levenshtein distribution), distribution (helper functions, just a fast version of factorial), random_graph (so you can try Watts-Strogatz)
+Packages required (use gem install): parallel (so you can run quickly on multiple cores), levenshtein, levenshtein-ffi, (to compute the Levenshtein distribution), distribution (helper functions, just a fast version of factorial), random_graph (so you can try Watts-Strogatz)

 construct_networks.rb provides commented ruby code showing how to create a network, and then use CEU_ISING to learn about the different potential equilibria (cultural practices) that it can support.